zyrakq/arch-devcontainer-features/src/dotnet-bin/NOTES.md

+# 🟣 .NET SDK and Runtime (AUR)

 ## 📝 Description

 This feature installs .NET SDK and runtime from AUR packages for Arch Linux DevContainers.
 This is a legacy/compatibility feature that provides .NET through AUR binary packages.
 Automatically:

 - ✅ Installs .NET Host, SDK, and ASP.NET Core Runtime from AUR
 - 📦 Uses AUR binary packages (dotnet-*-bin) for compatibility
 - 🔄 Requires yay AUR helper for installation
 - 🛠️ Configures global tools directory and PATH
 - 🌍 Optionally installs Entity Framework CLI, Code Generator, and custom tools

 **⚠️ Note**: This feature is provided for backward compatibility.
 For new projects, consider using the main `dotnet` feature with official packages (`packageManager: "pacman"`).